 Youth Connect 5 (11–16 yrs): Five–week course for two hours each week

 Course Description: Across the five-week course, Youth Connect 5 (YC5) gives parents and carers of children aged 11 to 16 the knowledge, skills, and understanding to help their children develop strong emotional wellbeing.
-As well as learning about the teenage brain in the sessions, parents develop resilience techniques that strengthen their child’s ability to cope with adversity, threats, or even significant sources of stress: skills that will remain with them into adulthood.
+As well as learning about the teenage brain in the sessions, parents learn resilience techniques that strengthen their child’s ability to cope with adversity, threats, or even significant sources of stress.
+These are skills that will remain with them into adulthood.

 | YC5 (11–16 yrs) start and end dates (courses run for 5 weeks) | Time | Venue | For more details and to register |